5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Meet the Tutors

-Cass is a junior and a Hispanic Studies major from Bushwood, Maryland (a place that exists outside of maps and also time and space).
-She’s minoring in Creative Writing and Middle Eastern and Islamic World Studies.
-On campus, she works in the costume shop, as an ALEX intern, as a Comp Sci TA, writes for the Duel, and is part of the Scottish Country Dance Club (check it out!).
+Cass is a senior and a Hispanic Studies and Creative Writing double major from Bushwood, Maryland (a place that exists outside of maps and also time and space).
+On campus, she works as an ALEX intern and is a founding member of the Alexander Hamilton Press club (check it out!).
 She loves crocheting, fancy pens, and any media that centers on pulling off heists.
 She hopes to one day live the pastoral poet’s dream of sleeping and reading in quiet meadows without having to work for a living or deal with mosquitos.

 Sofia Bagdade ’24

-Sofia is a junior from New York City who is majoring in Government with a minor in Middle Eastern Studies.
-When not working at the Writing Center, she enjoys obsessively solving the New York Times mini crossword, spending time with her French Bulldogs, and painting watercolors with friends.
+Sofia is a senior from New York City who is majoring in Middle Eastern Studies with a minor in Government.
+When not working at the Writing Center, she enjoys obsessively solving the New York Times mini crossword, spending time with her French Bulldogs, and writing poetry.

 Bailey Black ’24